Ferrari 599: 599 GTZ Nibbio Zagato

-The Zagato 599 GTZ Nibbio was introduced in 2007 by Zagato and was based on the Ferrari 599 GTB.
+The Zagato 599 GTZ Nibbio was introduced in 2007 by Zagato and is based on the Ferrari 599 GTB.
 It was limited to only nine units worldwide, seven of which were built with the F1 automated manual transmission and two with the 6-speed manual.
-Two of the ones with the F1 automated manual transmission are spyder.
+Two of the cars with the F1 automated manual transmission are spyders.
 The manual coupe car, painted dark blue with a white top half, was listed for sale in December 2018 for US$1.495 million at Tomini Classics in Dubai.
+The design of the GTZ Nibbio is inspired by various coachbuilt sports from the 1950s and 1960s.

 SP30

 The Ferrari SP30 is a one-off based on the 599 GTO and completed in 2013.
 It is the fifth project completed by Ferrari's special projects division and it includes elements from the 599XX and the F12 which was released a few months earlier.
 It was commissioned by Cheerag Arya, the owner of a petrochemical company.
 The car's VIN is ZFF70RDT7B0188026.
-The cas was then seized by the gouvernment of Abu Dhabi and was exported to the USA where it still resides today.
+The car was then seized by the government of Abu Dhabi and was exported to the USA where it still resides today.